 I believe passionately that every young person deserves the best education and opportunities to fulfil their potential so I am delighted to be part of the hardworking and caring team at Hillside Primary School.
 Along with my role of Deputy Headteacher I also teach in Year 6.
-I have been part of the Governing Body for over 5 years.
+I have been part of the Governing Body for over six years.
 I have taught in both KS1 and KS2 and am the English and Mathematics lead, two subjects I am passionate about.
 Ensuring children have skills to operate confidently, effectively and independently in life, their communities and the wider world is important to me.
 I believe that by providing effective teaching and learning in these subjects I am helping to develop each individual child and equip them with the necessary skills to enter an ever changing world of education and work.
-My decision to join the governing body was an easy one as I am keen to further develop the school through strategic leadership; ensuring children have access to a broad and balanced curriculum and continuing to follow the wonderful ethos and values that are evident in school.
-The governing body is made up of a mix of talented individuals and I feel very privileged to be part of such a well-developed, supportive Governing Body that has a deep rooted interest in the education of all the children at Hillside and to making a difference to the lives of young people.
+My decision to join the governing body was an easy one as I am keen to further develop the school through strategic leadership; ensuring children have access to a broad and balanced curriculum and continuing to follow the wonderful ethos and values that are so well embedded into school life.
+The governing body is made up of a mix of talented individuals and I feel very privileged to be part of such a well-developed, supportive Governing Body that has a deep-rooted interest in the education of all the children at Hillside and helping them all develop as individuals.

 Jenny Rushton (Co-opted governor)